ricbit/puzzles/README.md

 * The number indicates the size of the island.
 * Islands are 4-connected and must not touch other islands.
 * The river around the islands must be 4-connected in a single group.
-* The can be no 2x2 black blocks in the river.
+* There can be no 2x2 black blocks in the river.

 ![Nurikabe puzzle unsolved](images/nurikabe.unsolved.gif) ![Nurikabe puzzle solved](images/nurikabe.solved.gif)